Hyperproof/hypersync-sdk/doc/01-getting-started.md

 The import might take a minute or two to complete.
 Once it is done, you are ready to try your app in Hyperproof.

-1. In the browser, navigate to <https://hyerproof.io> and sign into your devleopment organization.
+1. In the browser, navigate to <https://hyperproof.io> and sign into your development organization.
 2. Navigate to any Control or Label that you have permissions to access.
 3. Click on the **Automations** tab.
 4. Click the **+New Hypersync** button.